Last Updated: May 3rd, 2022 at 9:21 pm

 When it comes to a third-degree felony, Florida law states that there is no official minimum sentencing requirement, which comes as a surprise to many.
 Depending on the crime, the court may offer different sentences, and discretion is generally up to the judge.
 Many factors can impact the severity of a sentence, including past criminal history, whether you are currently on probation or parole, whether any other individuals were hurt as a result of the crime, and so much more.

 If you or a loved one received charges for a third-degree felony, Florida law can be quite harsh.
 However, there is legal help available to you.
 Whether this is your first offense or you are a repeat offender, the team at Weinstein Legal is here to help.
 We provide free and confidential case evaluations by phone to discuss the specific facts surrounding your arrest and to review the potential outcomes of your case.

-Each day that passes is another day that the prosecutor's office is working to secure a conviction against you, at which point sentencing will be up to the judge presiding over your case.
+Each day that passes is another day that the prosecutor’s office is working to secure a conviction against you, at which point sentencing will be up to the judge presiding over your case.
 You deserve the same aggressive legal defense working diligently on your behalf to prove your innocence.
-Contact Weinstein Legal today and ask to speak with Matt Shafran, attorney for felony charges in South Florida.
+Contact Weinstein Legal today and ask to speak with Matt Shafran, the dedicated felony defense lawyer.

 What Is the Minimum Sentence for a 3rd Degree Felony in Florida?

 The state of Florida does not mandate minimum sentences for most third-degree felony charges.
 Sometimes, there are certain mandatory minimum sentences that must be imposed if you are convicted.
 However, the state does outline a possible maximum sentence.
 This maximum sentence includes:

 - Up to five years in state prison and/or up-to five years of probation